bala1802/UNET_OxfordPetData/README.md

     - However in this path, we lose some of the spatial information about `WHERE` in the image these features are located, since the spatial dimensions (`width` and `height`) of the feature maps are reduced as we move deeper into the Encoder.
     - Example: When we look at the image of the cat, in the Encoder, the model learns `WHAT` features make up a cat, such as the shapes of ears, the fur texture, and the eyes.
 But it doesn't precisely know `WHERE` these features are in the original image becuase it has been reduced to lower-resolution feature maps.

+#### Decoder
+- The Decoder is the bottom part of the `U` shape and designed to expand the feature maps back to the original image size while preserving the important features learned by the Encoder.
+- It consists of a series of upsampling and convolutional layers.
+- The upsampling layers increase the spatial dimensions, making the feature maps larger.
+- The convolutional layers combine the high-level features from the encoder with the upsampled feature maps to generate the final segmentation mask.
+- The Decoder is a **Expansion Path**
+    - In the expansion path, the model's goal is to figure out `WHAT` those features from the Contraction Path mean in the context of the whole image.
+It reconstructs the spatial information.
+    - The `WHERE` part is resolved in the Expansion Path.
+The decoder takes the features learned in the contraction path and gradually upsamples them to match the original image's size.
+Skip connections, which connect corresponding layers in the encoder and decoder, provide "valuable information" about the location of features.
+    - Example: In the Expansion Path, the model uses the information it learned earlier "Cat's ears", and places them in the right location on the image, so it knows `WHERE` those features are.

+    - #### Skip Connection

+To retain the spatial information from the Encoder and send it to the Decoder, the skip connection is used, which is nothing bu the bridge we can see between the `Encoder` and the `Decoder`.
+This bridge catties the spatial (width, height) information.

+#### Bottle Neck Layer

+The Layer which connects between the `Encoder` and the `Decoder`.
+Bottle Neck layer is applied at the end of the Encoder.